 - ensuring that your person gets the right medication, in the right dose, at the right time

 - monitoring that the medication does what it is supposed to do

 - monitoring for side effects

 - contacting the pharmacist, doctor or nurse practitioner if there is a problem

 - making the recommended adjustments

 - monitoring again for results and side effects

-So if you are feeling overwhelmed, especially when there are multiple prescriptions, it is understandable.
+So it’s understandable if you’re feeling overwhelmed, especially when there are multiple prescriptions.